 You must have a bank account in the same name as the organisation you are applying for, with a minimum of two unrelated signatories.

-You must have a safeguarding policy in place that has been reviewed in the last two years.
+You must have a safeguarding policy in place that meets the requirements as listed in our safeguarding checklist.

 Previous LCF funding